gaterichard/TicTacToe/README.md

 - The logic for a random move by a player.

 IGameDisplay
-- Interface for displaying the board and welcome message.
+- Interface for displaying the board and various messages and prompts.

 ConsoleGameDisplay
 - Console Game Display.
-This is used to render the board to a console output.
+This is used to render information to a console output.

 Board
 - represents the state of the game board.
 The board internally holds a char array.